epabrego/DS203-DSOQuad/WildcatV6.5/install_info/README.md

 ----

 **3a]** Easy way
 Just copy the *app1.hex* file to USB drive.
-After copying ends up, the USB drive should disappear briefly and reappear again and the extension of *app1.hex* will be changed to either *.RDY* (update successful) or *.ERR* (update NOT successful).
+After copying ends, the USB drive should disappear briefly and reappear again and the extension of *app1.hex* will be changed to either *.RDY* (update successful) or *.ERR* (update NOT successful).
 - If you get *.RDY*, then just turn off DS203 and that's it (at next power on, you'll boot to updated app)
 - If you get *.ERR*, try next step 3b]